yegor256/blog/static/books.md

 <div class="book-par"></div>
 {% badge /images/books/code-ahead/cover.png 125 /code-ahead.html %}
-[Code Ahead](/code-ahead.html) will be a novel about software engineering.
-I will propose a number of best practices for organizing software development process.
-What will be interesting is that it will be fiction book, with characters, plot, jokes, dialogs, etc.
+[Code Ahead](/code-ahead.html) is a novel about software engineering.
+In this book I propose a number of best practices for organizing software development process.
+What is interesting is that it is a semi-biographical fiction book, with characters, plot, jokes, dialogs, etc.
 <br/>
 Published: 6 July 2018.